jaedmunt/Dixchete/README.md

 move dixchete.exe "C:\Program Files\dixchete"
 ```

-Add this to pat.
+Add this to path.
 If you have the same structure as me, the path would be:

 ```bash
 C:\Program Files\dixchete